What Mediators Can Learn from an AI Pre-Mediation Report

 The report supports thoughtful preparation without locking the mediator into a fixed path.

-Understanding Emotional Dynamics Before They Surface
+Understanding Emotional Context Before It Surfaces

 Professional Support, Not Decision-Making